srh-gst/ML_term_paper/Paper/paper.md

 | A                    |                            1.99916 |
 | N                    |                            3.16867 |
 | U                    |                            2.21875 |
+\begin{minipage}{0.4\textwidth}
- :Average number of open courses per classification of the job in terms of skills.
+{\scriptsize Average number of open courses per classification of the job in terms of skills.
 Category 1 represents skilled white-collar occupations, 2 represents semi-skilled white-collar occupations, 3 represents semi-skilled blue-collar occupations and 4 are elementary occupations.
-The categories A, N, U comprise respondents who have not worked more than 5 years, did not state any occupation or where the skill level is unknown, respectively.
+The categories A, N, U comprise respondents who have not worked more than 5 years, did not state any occupation or where the skill level is unknown, respectively.}
+\end{minipage}

 # Lasso Logistic Model